zama-ai/concrete/docs/core-features/non_linear_operations.md

 ## Shift operations

 For shift operations, there are 2 available methods.
-The generic principle is
+Here's the general principle:

 ```python
 import numpy as np